Account Information page

 3. In the Create pane, select Account layout block.

-4. On the header, type the name of the page, which will also be displayed as the node name in the site localization tree.
+4. On the header, type the name of the page, which will also be displayed as the node name.

 5. On the General tab, configure the settings for the Account Information page as described below:

-1. Title - Specifies the title that will be displayed in the header of the Login page.
+1. Title - Specifies the title that will be displayed in the header of the Manage profile page.

-2. Subtitle - Specifies the subtitle that will be displayed in the header of the Login page.
-You can, for example, type a motto here or any other text that you want to be displayed on the login page.
+2. Subtitle - Specifies the subtitle that will be displayed in the header of the Manage profile page.

-4. Width settings - Specifies the adaptive width settings for the layout block per device.
+3. Width - Specifies the adaptive width settings for the layout block per device.
 The width is automatically adjusted depending on the device the page is opened from.

-6. Background color - Specifies the color that will be used as solid filled background for the layout block.
+1. Background color - Specifies the color that will be used as solid filled background for the layout block

-11. Content-from page - Specifies the portal page that will be displayed instead of the created page.
-The path on the address bar will be that of the original page.
-Use this setting only if you want to redirect the member to another existing portal page.
+7. Content-from page - Specifies the page the content of which will be displayed instead of the content of this page when this page is opened via a direct link.
+The URL in the address bar will remain that of the original page.
 For layout blocks, this setting is not mandatory.

-12. Redirect-to page - Specifies the portal page that will be displayed instead of the created page.
-The path on the address bar will be that of the target page.
-Use this setting only if you want to redirect the member to another existing portal page.
+8. Redirect-to page - Specifies the page that will be displayed instead of this page when this page is opened via a direct link.
+The URL in the address bar will be that of the target page.
 For layout blocks, this setting is not mandatory.

 6. On the Layout settings tab, configure the layout settings as described below.

-• Default view - With the default view type, layout blocks will be displayed on top of each other.
-If you are going to use this view, you need to create a layout block for every type of dashboard page content as a child page under the dashboard page.
+• Default (or empty)- With the default view type, child layout blocks will be displayed on top of each other or side by side depending on the layout block width.
+If you are going to use this view, you need to create a layout block for every type of detail page content (field set, grid) as a child page under the detail page.

-• Wizard (tab view) view - An alternative method of presenting data on tabs.
+• Wizard (tab view) - An alternative method of presenting data on tabs.
+This view tab currently works as the Default view.

 • Enable quick link - Specifies whether the layout block caption will appear as a link on the page header to navigate between layout blocks from the header.
 The header link will be displayed only when the page with this layout block is opened.